 How to Choose an Online Watch Repair School

-Course delivery is something to consider when selecting a school for watch repair distance education.
 In online watch repair programs, courses are often taught through video-guided lessons.
 These lessons are sent to students on videotape, and cover topics like clock repair and mechanical watch repair.
 Equipment, like soldering tools, may be sent to students along with these tapes.

-Aspiring watch repair students might consider the amount of money they are willing to spend before selecting a program.
 In some cases, the cost of tools and other equipment is included in the cost of tuition.
 Some schools do not include these costs in tuition, and expect students to purchase these materials independently.
 Students are also often expected to pay to have repair and building projects delivered to the school for grading.
 This cost is not usually included in tuition.